 Professionally, I am educated to Masters degree level (MA Oxon, Dip.M.
 LCH Dip.) and continue to further my education through personal and professional development courses and autonomous learning.
-I have an IIC (International Institute of Coaching) accredited Life Coaching Diploma and a particular interest in Transpersonal Coaching.
+I have an IIC (International Institute of Coaching) accredited Professional Coaching Diploma and a particular interest in Transpersonal Coaching.

 I coach from a spiritually and emotionally intelligent perspective, embracing tried and tested coaching, training and mentoring approaches.
 These emanate from a knowledge and wisdom base that spans both Eastern and Western Psychology and embraces ancient teachings and universal truths in a modern context.
-My main influences are leaders in the psychospiritual arena, such as Eckhart Tolle, Sri Aurobindo, John Welwood, Ken Wilber, Marshall Rosenburg, Thich Nhat Hahn, Pema Chodron, Byron Katie and Joanna Macy.
+My main influences are leaders in the psychospiritual arena, such as Eckhart Tolle, Sri Aurobindo, John Welwood, David Frawley, Marshall Rosenburg, Thich Nhat Hahn, Pema Chodron, Byron Katie and Joanna Macy.

 My coaching business is the fourth small business that I have run.
 In addition to this I have had experience of running a medium sized company jointly with my ex husband and I have worked for two major international corporations in industrial sales, marketing, and training functions.
 My experience in the education and training of others and in facilitating their personal and professional development spans 20 years.
 It also includes voluntary work for a family support group, a children’s rights organisation and Transition Town initiatives.

 Simplifying Life – How I shifted lifestyle and livelihood.